New Jersey Pointing a Firearm Charges

 Similarly, in Essex County, NJ Mr. Tormey represented a client that was facing a second degree unlawful possession charge and aggravated assault for allegedly pointing a service weapon in a road rage dispute.
 In this incident, our client was being pursued and tailgated by another party and it was alleged by the other party that our client pointed and/or brandished his service gun at him.
 After the authorities were notified of the incident, our client was charged with the above-referenced charges.
 Through Mr. Tormey’s fervent advocacy, he was able to negotiate the entry into PTI for this client.
 The difference between this case and the Morris case is the fact that the client’s significant other corroborated the evidence in this Essex matter.

 Call NJ Pointing a Firearm Defense Attorneys Fighting for You

-If you are charged with a fourth degree crime for pointing a gun in NJ, or concurrently being charged with weapons possession and pointing offenses, it is important to consider hiring an attorney because you are likely facing substantial prison time.
+If you are charged with a fourth degree crime or a third degree crime for pointing a gun in NJ, or concurrently being charged with weapons possession and pointing offenses, it is important to consider hiring an attorney because you are likely facing substantial prison time.
 In addition to that, you are also staring down serious fines and penalties imposed by the Court.
 As such, it is important that you understand what lies ahead and how to proceed properly.
 Our seasoned defense lawyers know what to do and how to handle guns and weapons charges against you or a loved one anywhere in New Jersey.
 Contact The Tormey Law Firm for a free consultation now at (201)-614-2474.